danmasta/lo/docs/docs/intro.md

 - **Unified iteration for every type** - One set of iteration interfaces spanning every JavaScript type (both sync and async, not just arrays and plain objects)
 - **Batteries included** - Beyond identity, capabilities, and iteration, Lo ships common application-level helpers (env vars, argv parsing, LRU, string formatting, and more), which runtimes like quickjs don't provide out of the box
-- **Comprehensive nominal typing** - A single nominal type system, with first-class support for every built-in type, that every other feature builds on
+- **Comprehensive nominal typing** - A single nominal type system, with first-class support for every built-in type, that all other features build on
 - **Runs everywhere, identically** - Every feature behaves the same across node, browser, and quickjs.
-The same architecture extends to other modern runtimes too: anything running standard ESM can use the node or browser build, and new targets only need their own platform bindings
+The same architecture extends to other modern runtimes too: anything running standard ESM can use the node or browser entry point, and new targets only need their own platform bindings

-To learn more about the design philosophy, see [About](./about.md)
+To learn more about the design philosophy, check out the [about](./about.md) page